Guard Your Grad

 The Durable Power of Attorney authorizes an agent to manage finances and sign legal documents on your behalf if you become incapacitated.
 For young-adults this allows the designated agent to access bank accounts, manage their accounts and gain access to important documents.

-We are offering a special event for 2018 high school graduates to help them execute their own Health Care Proxy and Durable Power of Attorney.
-We just need a little bit of information from the graduate (download the form here) and a 15-minute meeting on June 25th, 2018 (book an appointment here).
+We are offering a special event for this year’s high school graduates to help them execute their own Health Care Proxy and Durable Power of Attorney.
+We just need a little bit of information from the graduate (download the form here) and a 15-minute meeting on August 9th, 2019 (book an appointment here).

 Time: 9:00 AM to 5:00 PM